tanish197/tanish197/README.md

 </p>

-- 🏫 I am a third year Undergrad persuing B.Tech in Information Technology at Malout Institute of Management and Information Technology.
+- 🏫 I am a final year Undergrad pursuing a B.Tech in Information Technology at Malout Institute of Management and Information Technology.

 <br>
 <br>